Match of the Century (rugby union): Welsh preparations

 Cartoon by William Blomfield, published in the New Zealand Observer in 1905.
 "Aha," Gallaher is depicted as saying, "I'll have to give the tail of the British Lion another twist to stir him up.
 And they said England was the home of Rugby Football."

 As early as October, the Welsh Match Committee had been observing the All Blacks tour.
 On 19 October, the committee travelled to Gloucester and witness the tourists defeating one of the best club sides in England 44–0.
 It is thought that the scale and manner of this All Blacks victory encouraged the Welsh observers to develop new tactics that could match the tourists' unorthodox style.

-On 20 November, the first of two trials was held.
-The "Probables" attempted to play the same formation (with seven packed forwards rather than eight) that the New Zealanders had been using throughout the tour.
-However, the team were beaten 18–9 by a "Possibles" team using the traditional Welsh formation.
-Despite this setback, the selectors persisted with the new formation and won a second trial match 33–11.
+The first of two trials was held on 20 November, with "The Probables" adopting the forward formation that the New Zealanders had been seen using throughout the tour (with seven packed forwards rather than the traditional eight).
+However, the team were beaten 18–9 by "The Possibles" team who continued to use the traditional eight formation.
+Despite this setback, the selectors persisted with the new formation, and "The Probables" convincingly won a second trial match, 33–11.

 On 7 December, Dicky Owen took change of another training session where he devised and practiced the move that would result in the match's only try.
-The final training session was held on 12 December, dedicated to drop kicking and more pertinently, perfecting their new scrum technique.
+A final training session on 12 December was dedicated to drop kicking and more pertinently, perfecting their new formation and scrum technique.

 Away from the pitch, there were also discussions on a possible response to the Haka.
-The selector Tom Williams suggested that an appropriately Welsh response to the cultural challenge would be with singing, and that they should sing the Welsh anthem, Hen Wlad Fy Nhadau.
+The selector Tom Williams suggested that an appropriately Welsh response to such a cultural challenge would be with singing, and that they should sing the Welsh anthem, Hen Wlad Fy Nhadau.
 Williams' proposal became a matter of national discourse, with the Western Mail publishing numerous articles encouraging Welsh supporters to join the players once the Haka had been completed.
 Despite the popularity of the suggestion, there was no official plan for a response, and it remained unclear if the crowd would respond at all.